-The only raw water source for the Kurland Water Treatment Works(WTW) was the Wit River and abstraction from the Wit River alone has proved insufficient to satisfy the projected peak month demand of 929 k l /d in 2032 (as per the Water Services Development Plan 2014/15).
+The only raw water source for the Kurland Water Treatment Works (WTW) was the Wit River and abstraction from the Wit River alone has proved insufficient to satisfy the projected peak month demand of 929 k l /d in 2032 (as per the Water Services Development Plan 2014/15).
 Two boreholes were drilled with a total yield of 8 l /s.
-These boreholes have augmented the existing water supply of the WTW to ca. 1291 k l /day and at present, the raw water supply volumes are being re-assessed ahead of the planned upgrade of the WTW.
+These boreholes have augmented the existing water supply of the WTW to approximately 1291 k l /day.
+However, in late 2020, the average monthly demand exceeded supply during September and October.
+This was due to the boreholes not being operational due iron deposits on the pumping equipment which resulted in failures.
+The augmentation of the raw water supply for Kurland is a priority for the Water Services section and the planned housing developments rely on the upgrades to the both the treatment plants as well as the water supply.

 The only bulk water resource to Nature's Valley is the abstraction point and pump station in the Groot River.
 The capacity of the pump station and the WTW is sufficient for the future water demand.
-The original rising main, reservoir and supply pipelines, which were more than 25 years old and had deteriorated in such a way that the water supply was not reliable and sustainable anymore.
+The original rising main and supply pipelines had deteriorated in such a way that the water supply was not reliable and sustainable anymore.
 The 150 mm AC rising main was replaced with a 160mm HDPE rising main.
 The 75mm gravity main to the campsite was replaced with a 110 mm UPVC pipeline and the 110 mm gravity pipeline from the reservoir to the township was replaced with a 200mm UPVC pipeline.
-The existing deteriorated 0,6 M l reservoir will be replaced with a new 1,5 M l reservoir.
+The main area of concern is the existing deteriorated 0, 6 M l reservoir which must be replaced with a new 1, 5 M l reservoir when budget is availed.

-The vulnerability of the abstraction point in the river to salt water contamination remains a challenge, and in the longer term and alternative water source would need to be put in place.
+The vulnerability of the abstraction point in the river to salt water contamination remains a challenge, and in 2021, the municipality implemented a geo-hydrological study for the siting of a borehole in order to have better resilience in the raw water supply.